Moving Overseas with Pets

 Some countries will require the government to recognize a pet through a microchip.
 A microchip will just be like a small grain of rice that you will need to insert between your pet’s shoulder blades with the help of a needle, usually in a painless process.

-With the help of this microchip, you can easily scan a pet for identification in case it gets lost during transit.
+This microchip enables you to quickly identify a pet in the event of its loss during transit.
 So, if your furry friend doesn’t already have a microchip, you should get it done before your pet takes the rabies vaccine.

 Finish the Quarantine Requirements